realdecimalist/minswap-tokens/README.md

 - A pool with at least **1000 ADA TVL**
 - A logo added in the [Cardano Token Registry](https://github.com/cardano-foundation/cardano-token-registry) or CIP-68 metadata and follow the structure stated in the instructions below.
+- A post of your policy ID on Twitter or your policy ID displayed on your landing page.

 For tokens to be verified:
 1. Create a transaction transfer **100 ADA** to Minswap wallet receiving token verification fee below.
+This fee appears as the cost for lifetime maintain this repository.
-2. Metadata includes: **the last 4 numbers of asset's policyId and asset's ticker**.
+2. Metadata includes: **the last 4 numbers of asset's policyId and asset's ticker** (for example, Verify 70c6 MIN).
 3. Attach the transaction hash to a comment in the yaml file pull request (instructions below).